matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 ---
-layout: default
+title: Products and Features are a Means to an End
 tags: product development process agile
 ---

 This is a stream of consciousness or meditation on how I think about product development.